GoranTopic/Eject_usb/README.md

 ## Compile
 To compile the program, you can run:
-`g++ main.cpp -o USBunmount  with the gcc. run
+`g++ main.cpp -o USBunmount`  with the gcc.

+## Install
+To install in a linux eviroment simply move the executable to your bin dir.
+Such as:

+`cp USBunmount ~/bin/`

+or

+`cp eject_usb.sh ~/bin/`

 ## TODO

+- [X] make Bash version

-make compatible on other linux distros
+- [] make compatible on other linux distros

-Needs an intaller bash script to intall the autocomplete file for eject_usb
+- [] Needs an intaller bash script to intall the autocomplete file for eject_usb

-Change the name to eject_usb.
+- [] Change the name to eject_usb.

-Test to see if it works in all devices .
+- [] Test to see if it works in all devices .

-Find the way that in which file manajers, such as Nautilus and Caje eject usb drive and impemet it.
+- [] Find the way that in which file manajers, such as Nautilus and Caje eject usb drive and impemet it.